ishitaagl20/VehicleDetection/README.md

 Also Worked on a speed check mechanism.

-Note: Used GitHub and Kaggle as Refrences
+References were taken from GitHub and Kaggle